 Note: If your certificate still does not appears then either the CSR request was never created on this system, or your private key was damaged.
 You will have to generate a new CSR request and perform a reissue of the certificate.

-The certificate is now installed and enabled for use with Exchange 2010.
+Your SSL certificate should now be installed and enabled for use with your Exchange 2013 system.

 If you are unable to use these instructions for your server, Acmetek recommends that you contact either the vendor of your software or the organization that supports it.